25 March 2025

 SIEM

-An operating model outlines and controls the people and processes involved with SIEM operations.
-It defines roles and responsibilities, standard operating procedures (SOPs).
+An operating model outlines the controls, the people, and the processes involved with SIEM operations by defining roles, responsibilities, and standard operating procedures (SOPs).

-SIEMs often fall short of expectations become highly costly to staff and licence.
-A well-defined operating model prevents this by ensuring the successful operation deployment, management and evolution of a SIEM solution.
+SIEMs often fall short of expectations whilst becoming highly costly to staff and licence.
+A well-defined operating model prevents this by ensuring the successful operation, deployment, management, and evolution of a SIEM solution.

 A screenshot of a diagram Description automatically generated